DLR-RM/BlenderProc/examples/material_manipulation/README.md

 If one wants to have values sampled once and have them set to defined attribute/properties, set `"mode": "once_for_all"` at the end of this section.
 By the default it is `"once_for_each"`.

-The second `MaterialManipulator` module is yet again selecting a material: `Material.006`, but this time it uses a `sampler.Path` to randomly choose one `color` image texture from the `sample_textures` folder to assign to the chosen material.
+The second `MaterialManipulator` module is yet again selecting a material: `Material.*` which equals to selecting all the materials in the scene, but this time it uses a `sampler.Path` to randomly choose one `color` .jpg image texture from the example folder to assign to the chosen material.

 ## More examples